linuxras/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="PasswordTextBox.PasswordVisible" .boolean .bo} *PasswordVisible* : Specifies whether the password is hidden (default) or shown.

+{:id="PasswordTextBox.SelectAllOnFocus" .boolean} *SelectAllOnFocus*
+: Set the PasswordTextBox so that when it takes focus, all the text is selected.

 {:id="PasswordTextBox.Text" .text} *Text*
 : The text in the `PasswordTextBox`, which can be set by the programmer in the Designer or Blocks Editor, or it can be entered by the user (unless the [`Enabled`](#PasswordTextBox.Enabled) property is false).